-Practice to avoid an obstacle (choose a virtual point on the water) by steering watercraft and maintaining throttle.
+Practice obstacle avoidance (choose a virtual point on the water) by steering watercraft and maintaining throttle.

 Repeat exercise, but this time release throttle while turning.

 NOTE: With this exercise, you will learn that you need throttle to steer the watercraft in a different direction.